LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/background.rst

 .. index:: ! object literal

 When defining an object, we call the intialization an **object literal**.
-We will need three things to create an object: the name of the object, the keys, and their corresponding values.
+Objects require three things for the definition: a name, a set of keys, and their corresponding values.

 .. note::

    Object literals use curly braces, ``{}``, to enclose the key/value pairs.

-Once we have these three things, we can write an object literal like so:
+Once we have these three things, we write an object literal like so:

 .. sourcecode:: js
    :linenos: